lisperDreamer/lisperDreamer/README.md

 - 👋 Hi, I’m @lisperDreamer
 - 👀 I’m interested in coding, scripting and typesetting.
-- 🌱 I’m currently learning Ruby, Bash, Go, Python and Markup languages.
+- 🌱 I’m currently learning Markup languages.
 - 💞️ I’m looking to collaborate on coding, scripting and editing.
 - 📫 How to reach me ... ?
 - ⚡ Fun fact: I'm lazy as a cat.